-Things have been pretty damn quiet here lately in Gammon and Chips land.
+Things have been pretty damn quiet here lately in Gammon and Chips land, I haven’t been posting much because I have been playing video games with services from Elitist gaming.
 Well, by that I don’t mean quiet in the lives of Gammon and Chips – they’ve both been as bloody hyper as always – but I mean quiet in virtual Gammon and Chips land.
 I haven’t blogged here in AGES and one of the reasons is because I’ve been hugely ridiculously unfathomably busy getting ready to…

 IMMIGRATE TO AUSTRALIA!!!!!

 Yes, I know… “But you’re Australian”, I hear you say.
 “What do you mean ‘immigrate’?”.
 Well, yes, I am… and so are Gammon and Chips.
 We’re also all British citizens too.
 But I’ve been living in the UK for over 17 years now, so it does kind of feel like I’m immigrating back to my own original country.

 I arrived in the UK as a fresh-faced 23 year old with the constant drunken desire to do back arches in the middle of dance floors, and I’m leaving as an only-slightly-wiser 40 year old with the total inability to do back arches and the unfortunate existence of an occasional grey nostril hair.
 But I’m also bringing back with me a seven year old boy, a four year old girl and a 43 year old husband.

 We’re moving to Canberra in September, which is where I went to uni and worked for two years before I left for the UK to go backpacking around Europe and never came home.
 It’s the capital (no, it’s NOT Sydney… OR Melbourne!) and I reckon is up there at the top of the list of world cities for ‘quality of life’… especially for families.
 And so starts our adventure.